 Crucially, these new systems are targeted, agentless and leave no footprint, so that unlike scanners, they do not interfere with the running network.
 Traditional scanners bombard a network with attacks, generating mass network traffic to seek potential vulnerabilities, modern tools use virtual modelling to analyse interactions and identify hidden risk.

 The accuracy of virtual modelling also removes the mass of false positives generated through other methodologies, it’s the equivalent of a ‘white hat’ going through every line of code to find the interactions and settings that cause inherent security flaws.

-Parts of the NHS now use our Nipper Studio tool to conduct autonomous cyber security ‘audits’ of their systems.
+Parts of the NHS are now protected against WannaCry like attacks by using our Nipper Studio tool to conduct autonomous cyber security ‘audits’ of their systems.
 They were able to use this intelligence, together with other tools, to ensure preventative measures were in place, successfully protecting themselves against the WannaCry attack.
 It’s not just healthcare that can benefit from intelligent automation; other organisations from NATO to Nationwide are now using these automated cyber-defence tools to do the work of skilled human auditors far faster and at a greater scale.

 In benchmark tests, Nipper Studio demonstrated conducting an entire line-by-line audit of 200 Cisco systems, in just 2.5 seconds, eliminating significant cost and months of man-hours.